Free WiFi is convenient, but great for privacy and security

 - Location trackers risk your privacy

 About eight years ago we woke up to how much information was leaking out from our browsers while connected to free WiFi.
 Back then most websites, with the exception of banks and online stores, used unencrypted http to connect.

-We didn’t think about http versus encrypted https unless we were shopping or banking, because back then a lot of us were just starting to use free WiFi and we didn’t know how laughably easy it was to connect to WiFi and snoop on everyone else who was also connected to that hotspot.
+We didn’t think about http versus encrypted https unless we were shopping or banking, because back then a lot of us didn’t know how laughably easy it was to connect to WiFi and snoop on everyone else who was also connected to that hotspot.
 We didn’t know how much information we were sharing out in the open because most websites used plain, old http.
 These two very dangerous blind spots made for one very big problem.